Enveryakubov/Enveryakubov/README.md

 #### I am one those lucky people who never have to work a day in their lives because I love doing what I do professionally (most of the time 🙃)

 I started my professional journey with creating web sites on Django and Django RF.
 It was my initial full-stack experience.
-These days, I develop webapps to do with banking and financial fields on React and spend some time on mastering Angular.
+These days, I develop webapps to do with banking and financial fields on React and Angular.

 ### My contacts